-like black-eyed Susans.
-Unless it's biting into a ripe peach.
+like the unfortunately-named black-eyed Susans.
+Unless it's biting into a ripened peach.

 4-5 fresh, firm peaches